AdobeDocs/graphql-mesh-gateway/src/pages/mesh/basic/create-mesh.md

 ### Mesh configuration

-On the Mesh Configuration tab, you can view the mesh configuration for the currently active mesh.
+On the **Active Config** tab, you can view the mesh configuration for the currently active mesh.
+If you have not successfully deployed a mesh, the **Config** tab displays the latest mesh configuration file that you uploaded.

 ### Deployment history